Risk Factors for Cervical Cancer

 Human Papillomavirus Infection

-Human papillomavirus (HPV) is the biggest risk factor, accounting for nearly 90% of all cervical cancers.
-HPV is transmitted through intimate and sexual contact.
-The viruses cause warts on the genitals and anus of both males and females.
-Other types of HPV are associated with cancers of the vulva, vagina, penis, anus, and the back of the throat.
+Human papillomavirus (HPV) is the biggest risk factor.
+HPV is passed through sexual contact.
+The viruses cause warts on the genitals and anus of males and females.
+Other types of HPV are linked with cancers of the vulva, vagina, penis, anus, and back of the throat.

-Though most HPV goes away on its own, persistent infection can affect the cells of the cervix.
+Most HPV goes away on its own.
+However, lasting HPV infections can affect the cells of the cervix.

 Abnormal Cervical Cells

 Dysplasia is an abnormal change in cells.
 Cervical intraepithelial neoplasia (CIN) is abnormal change in cervical cells.
 CIN does not cause symptoms.
 It is diagnosed during Pap tests or biopsies.